Habrador/Computational-geometry/README.md

 Make sure all input coordinates are normalized to range 0-1 to avoid floating point precision issues!
 Normalizing methods exists in HelpMethods

+Some of these algorithms are available in tutorial form here: https://www.habrador.com/tutorials/math/

 ## Finished